 Forfeitures: Amounts forfeited from non-vested accounts, if any, are generally used to pay for Plan expenses or reduce future employer contributions.
-Forfeitures of \$9,363 were used to offset administrative expenses charged to the Plan in 2018.
-At December 31, 2018 and 2017, there were \$7 and \$631, respectively, of forfeiture funds available to be used in the future.
+Forfeitures of \$4,622 were used to offset administrative expenses charged to the Plan in 2021.
+At December 31, 2021 and 2020, there were \$14,961 and \$3,046, respectively, of forfeiture funds available to be used in the future.

 Notes Receivable from Participants: Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Participants may elect to have their loans disbursed from specific investment funds.
 Loan terms range from six months to five years or within a reasonable time if used for the purchase of a primary residence.
-The loans are secured by the vested value of the participants' account balances and bear interest at the prime rate of interest on the date of the loan plus 1%.
+The loans are secured by the vested value of the participants' account balances and bear interest at the prime rate of interest on the date of the loan plus 1% bearing interest at rates from 4.25% - 6.50%.
 Principal and interest are paid ratably through payroll deductions.

 Specified Hardship Withdrawals: Upon written application to the Trustee by a participant for a specified hardship withdrawal, the participant may withdraw from his or her fund accounts.
-Such withdrawal may be made only upon the express determination that it is necessary to prevent a severe financial hardship to such participant and specific to the following events: expenses for medical care; costs directly related to the purchase of a principal residence; payment of tuition and related educational fees; and to prevent eviction from a principal residence or foreclosure on the mortgage of a principle residence.
-A participant who has made a specified hardship withdrawal may include any amounts necessary to pay federal, state or local income taxes or penalties reasonably anticipated to result from the distribution; shall make no more than one withdrawal during any calendar quarter; and shall incur a mandatory suspension of all contributions for six months after such withdrawal.
+Such withdrawal may be made only upon the express determination that it is necessary to prevent a severe financial hardship to such participant and specific to the following events: expenses for medical care; costs directly related to the purchase of a principal residence; payment of tuition and related educational fees; and to prevent eviction from a principal residence or foreclosure on the mortgage of a principal residence.
+A participant who has made a specified hardship withdrawal may include any amounts necessary to pay federal, state or local income taxes or penalties reasonably anticipated to result from the distribution and shall make no more than one withdrawal during any calendar quarter.

 Administrative Expenses: The Company pays certain administrative expenses of the Plan.
 Trustee and recordkeeping fees are shared between the Company and the Plan.
 Each participant account is charged a \$50 quarterly Trustee and recordkeeping fee while the Company also pays a standard annual fee for Trustee and record keeping.
-Fees resulting from individual participant transactions, such as loan origination and benefit payments, or certain investment elections, are paid by the participant and are included in the fee amount on the Statement of Changes in Net Assets Available for Benefits.
+Fees resulting from individual participant transactions, such as loan origination and benefit payments, or certain investment elections, are paid by the participant and are included in the fees amount on the Statement of Changes in Net Assets Available for Benefits.